-Optimise usage & reduce waste
+Optimise usage and reduce waste

-- Value add/impact Targeted spraying reduces - pesticide and fertilizer usage. - Close to ground nozzles reduces waste from pesticide - Ability to turn individual sections on and off at predefined locations in the field - Eliminate chemical use. - Lasers leave the soil microbiology undisturbed.
+- Targeted spraying reduces pesticide and fertiliser usage. - Close to ground nozzles reduces waste from pesticide drift. - Ability to turn individual sections on and off at predefined locations in the field - Eliminate chemical use. - Lasers leave the soil